patchew-project/qemu/docs/interop/vhost-user.rst

 :size: a 32-bit configuration space access size in bytes

 :flags: a 32-bit value:
-  - 0: Vhost master messages used for writeable fields
+  - 0: Vhost master messages used for writable fields
   - 1: Vhost master messages used for live migration

 :payload: Size bytes array holding the contents of the virtio